by: Thomas Young

 Test assumptions by asking for feedback from web visitors and with user testing.
 Get creative and be realistic about results.
 When you have maximized your conversion rates, then work to get more traffic.
 Keep monitoring and improving your website to get better conversion results.
 Remember, your website is a constant salesperson for your company, and it is always under construction!

-- Develop a web marketing plan that clearly identifies website conversions.
+- Develop a strategic digital marketing plan that clearly identifies website conversions.

 - Include in this plan a strategy and process for online conversions.